 SUP in Sydney

-If you're keen to give it a go in Sydney, there are several SUP schools situated along spectacular Sydney Harbour that will teach you the basics, including Watsons Bay Stand Up Paddling, Let’s Go SUP in La Perouse and the Ladies Stand Up Paddle Tour in Bundeena.
+If you're keen to give it a go in Sydney, there are several SUP schools situated along Sydney's spectacular coastline that will teach you the basics, including Watsons Bay Stand Up Paddling, Manly Kayak Centre in Manly, Let’s Go SUP in La Perouse, and Cronulla SUP.

-It’s not hard to get the hang of it and once you do, you can explore on your own.
-Stand-up paddle boards are available for hire at various locations, including Rose Bay Aquatic Hire, the Manly Kayak Centre, Paddlecraft in Pittwater, Bundeena Kayaks, the Audley Boatshed in the Royal National Park and Horizon Line, near the Nepean River.
+It’s not hard to get the hang of it and once you feel confident, you can explore the water and bays on your own.
+Stand-up paddleboards are available for hire at various locations across Sydney: in the city, try Rose Bay Aquatic Hire, Point Piper Kayak Centre and Watsons Bay Stand Up Paddling; in the north, Manly Kayak Centre, Balmoral Paddle Surf and Paddlecraft in Pittwater; in the south, and the Audley Boatshed in the Royal National Park; and in the west Horizon Line, near the Nepean River.

 Just out of town

-A little further afield, but just as beautiful as Sydney Harbour is sparkling Pittwater in the Ku-ring-gai Chase National Park, spend a day discovering this Northern Beaches basin.
+A little further afield but just as beautiful as Sydney Harbour is sparkling Pittwater in the , spend a day discovering this Northern Beaches basin.
 The meandering Hawkesbury River in the Hawkesbury is another waterside haven just two hours from Sydney.